 Obtaining an individual taxpayer identification number.

-and are not eligible to get, an SSN.
+are not eligible to get, an SSN.
 To apply for an ITIN, file Form W-7, Application for IRS Individual Taxpayer Identification

 Paying estimated tax.